Michael O'Loughlin: Post-AFL career

 O'Loughlin was awarded the 2009 AFL Players' Association Madden for his on and off-field contributions to the game.

 In 2010 O'Loughlin coached the Flying Boomerangs Indigenous side during their Cape Town tour, leading the side to victory against the South Africa National Australian Rules Football Team.
 He was later named coach of the World 18 for the AFL National Under 16 Championships.

-In 2011 he was named as coach of the Indigenous All Star team for their biennial game, this time against the Richmond Tigers.
+In 2011 he was named as coach of the Indigenous All-Stars team for their biennial game, this time against the Richmond Tigers.
 O'Loughlin also represented South Australia against Victoria in the State of Origin Slowdown charity match at the Adelaide Oval on 3 October 2011.
 Both teams were composed of retired players with the match supporting both the Little Heroes Foundation and the Reach Foundation youth charities started by former Melbourne Demons star player, the late Jim Stynes.

 The GO Foundation

 In September 2009 he launched the Goodes O'Loughlin Foundation, or GO Foundation, along with his cousin and co-chairman Adam Goodes and their friend James Gallichan, in Dareton, NSW, where it was involved in various community programmes for the local Aboriginal population.
-In 2014, it started focusing on education for Indigenous Australians, and established a board of directors.
+In 2014, it started focusing on education for Indigenous Australians and established a board of directors.
 Founding partners include the Sydney Swans, Allens Linklaters, QBE Insurance and KPMG Australia.
 After starting with a few scholarships to independent schools, by 2021 GO had expanded into 26 mostly public schools, as well as five universities.